ErayEroglu/gitfix/gitfix-python/README.md

 - Deployment Option: **[Fly.io](https://fly.io)**

 ## How to Use
- To use GitFix, you can simply run `pip install -r requirements.txt` and create a config.yaml file in the same folder as GitFix.py.
+To use GitFix, simply run `pip install -r requirements.txt` and create a config.yaml file in the same folder as GitFix.py.
 Then, you are ready to go!

 ### Requirements:

- - Python>3.10
+ - Python > 3.10
  - Having a public repository
  - An Upstash Redis database
  - OpenAI API key